suryakumari-21/newrepository/README.md

-hii evryone and hoe is thic
+hii evryone and hoe is this